aOelschlager/multisite-helper/README.md

 This assumes you are using the local-install-profile in isle-dc

-# To use the multisite-helper first clone the repo.
+# To use the multisite-helper first clone the repo

 Next enter the multisite-helper directory.

-# This is using my forked repo of the isle-dc repo for a quicker setup.
-Instructions to use the isle-dc repo are after these
+# This is using my forked repo of the isle-dc repo for a quicker setup

 ***For a quicker setup to demo you can clone the branch multi-project-example from my forked repo of isle-dc:*** git clone -b multi-project-example https://github.com/aOelschlager/isle-dc.git